Hosamov/interactive-form/README.md

 - 'CVV'
     - Allows 3 numeric characters

+VALIDATION INFO
-The following *(Required) <input> fields are validated (Note: Credit Card, Zip Code, and CVV fields only validated when Credit Card is selected):
+The following *(Required) <input> fields are validated only when the <form> element is submitted :
 - name
+  - Requires a mininum of 1 (one) alpha character
 - email
+  - Required syntax: [min 1 character + @ + min 1 character + . + 3x alpha characters]
 - activities (Register for Activities)
+  - Requires that the user has selected a minimum of one activity prior to submitting the form
+  - The user may only select one activity within a given timeframe (date & time)

+ADDED FEATURES
+Feature 1 = - Credit Card Live Validation:
+The following *(Required) credit card specific <input> fields are validated in real time:
+(Note: Credit Card, Zip Code, and CVV fields only validated when Credit Card is selected)
 - card number
+  - Validated to ensure 13-16 numeric characters have been inputted into the Card Number* field
 - zip code
+  - Validate to ensure a minimum of 5 numeric characters have been inputted into the Zip Code* field
 - cvv
+  - Validate to ensure a minimum of 3 numeric characters have been inputted into the CVV* field

+Feature 2 - Conditional Error Messages for Email <input>:
+- The emailValidator() function test whether the email is valid in the following ways:
+  - Overall, the function tests to ensure the email contains alphanumerictext@text.text
+  - If a user inputs two + '@' symbols prior to the '.com', the .email-hint textContent is changed to:
+    - "Please enter a valid Email address:  Email addresses may contain only 1 '@' symbol.
+Example: username@domain-name.com"
+  - If a user forgets to add a '.' (dot) at the end of the address, the .email-hint textContent is changed to:
+    - "Please enter a valid Email address: The domain name must be linked to a Top Level Domain (TLD) Extension (.com, .net, .org...).
+Example: 'username@domain-name.com'"
+  - Otherwise, the user is shown the following message:
+    - "Please enter a valid Email address.""

-Live-validation will occur after for submitted.
+Live-validation for name, email, and activities fields will occur after initial form is submitted.
 Hints will not show unless the user did not enter valid information in required input fields.
+Credit Card validation is live on load.

 Changed CSS colors.